bytepool/lbs-transient-execution/README.md

 - The secret is loaded into memory by a *target process*, for instance by an ssh server.
 - The attacker can execute an *exploit* that implements a side-channel attack.

-In general, the exploit must be executed on the same CPU core or thread as the target process, and in most cases the exploit must also be able to control when the target process loads the secret, for instance by attempting to log into the ssh server.
+In general, the exploit must be executed on the same CPU core or thread as the target process, and in most cases the exploit must also be able to control when the target process loads the secret, for instance by attempting to login to the ssh server.

 ## Spectre & Meltdown Variants